Japan Radio Network

 Japan Radio Network (JRN; ジャパン・ラジオ・ネットワーク) is a Japanese commercial radio network run by TBS Radio in Tokyo, owned by TBS Holdings (which is a part of the major conglomerate Mitsui Group).
-Established on 2 May 1965, JRN is made up of 35 regional affiliates, including four full-time affiliates and 31 stations that are dual-affiliated with the rival National Radio Network (NRN) as a part of "cross-network" practice in Japan.
+Established on 2 May 1965, JRN is made up of 34 regional affiliates, including four full-time affiliates and 30 stations that are dual-affiliated with the rival National Radio Network (NRN) as a part of "cross-network" practice in Japan.
+While the Japan News Network, the television arm of TBS, has an agreement that forbids its affiliates (examples are RKK & MBS) to do news sharing with other stations affiliated with other networks, JRN allows its radio stations to do cross-network programming, mainly, with NRN programs, and other production companies (Including Tuesday Club programs.).
+Currently, JRN has 4 stations that are only affiliated with the network, which consists of key stations TBS Radio, CBC Radio, RKB Radio, and JRN-only affiliate RBC iRadio.

-Out of the 35 regional affiliates, 21 JRN stations are connected with a JNN station (ex.
-RCC Radio & RCC Television), with some operating the affiliate as a separate radio subsidiary (ex.
-MBS Radio & CBC Radio), 10 are connected with a Nippon TV (NNN/NNNS) affiliate (ex.
-KRY Radio & KRY Television), 1 as a radio subsidiary of Asahi Broadcasting Corporation (whose TV subsidiary is under ANN, and is a former JNN affiliate), 1 connected to a dual NNN/NNS & ANN affiliate (Fukui Broadcasting), and 2 that are operating as a radio-only station (RFC & WBS).
-Nishinippon Hōsō (RNC), initally an NRN-only station since its creation in 1965, became the last radio station to join JRN in October 1997.
+Out of the 34 regional affiliates, 20 JRN stations are connected with a JNN station (ex.
+RCC Radio & RCC Television), with some operating the affiliate as a separate radio subsidiary (MBS, CBC, and from 2026 or 2027, MRO Radio, as Hokuriku Broadcasting plans to split the TV and radio entities, making the radio division, owned by a spin-off preparatory company, a subsidiary of the company.), 10 are connected with a Nippon TV (NNN/NNS) affiliate (ex.
+KRY Radio & KRY Television), 1 as a radio subsidiary of Asahi Broadcasting Corporation (whose TV subsidiary is under ANN, and is a former JNN affiliate), one connected to a dual NNN/NNS & ANN affiliate (Fukui Broadcasting), and two that are operating as a radio-only station (RFC and WBS).

-Despite not being a member of the network, independent station Radio Kansai airs some JRN programming, including the late night JUNK comedy line up.
-Also, NRN-only core station OBC Radio Osaka also airs some JRN programming, including the BRAND NEW MORNING radio program.